kiran-sumant/ObsidianKM/Academic/Flagship Seminar 2024-08-19.md

 ## What were the major methods used?

+Molecular dissection of **Pavlovian fear conditioning** Also of **Extinction of Conditioned Fear**; key component of ==exposure therapy==.

+RNA CaptureSeq allows for extraction of targeted RNA, increases sensitivity for targeted RNA that are low expression.

+**ADRAM** is involved in extinction memory. drived it through direct interaction with a chaperone protein.

+Cool facts

 ## What did the speaker discover?

 # What question did you ask and what was the answer?
+Do you/have you seen any advancements in RNA therapeutics for Parkinsons, considering it's also a neurodegenerative disease?

 ## General comments: